 Here are just a few examples of some common WordPress membership and community sites:

 - A site built around a Learning Management System (LearnDash, Lifter LMS) which sells digital courses to its members.
-These are becoming really popular lately!
+These are becoming really popular lately and there are some great LMS plugins out there!

 - A forum based (bbPress or BuddyPress) WordPress site primarily used by members to discuss different topics.